developer-advocacy-dremio/quick-guides-from-dremio/guides/dremiocloudquality.md

 -- QUERY INGESTION BRANCH
 SELECT * FROM DACSalesData AT BRANCH dataIntegration_010224;

--- Note: The actual commands to switch branches and merge may vary based on the database system.
 -- The checks for data quality (negative amounts and future dates) are simplified for this example.
 -- In a real-world scenario, more sophisticated validation logic and error handling would be required.
 ```